Now That We Don't Talk

-"Now That We Don't Talk" (Note: Subtitled "(Taylor's Version) (From the Vault)") is a song by the American singer-songwriter Taylor Swift.
-It was written by Swift for her 2014 studio album, 1989, but did not make the final track-list.
-She re-recorded the song and produced it with Jack Antonoff for her 2023 re-recorded album, 1989 (Taylor's Version).
-A synth-pop and disco song, "Now That We Don't Talk" features disco grooves, falsetto vocals, and thrumming synths.
+"Now That We Don't Talk" (Note: Subtitled "(Taylor's Version) (From the Vault)") is a song by the American singer-songwriter Taylor Swift from her fourth re-recorded album, 1989 (Taylor's Version) (2023).
+It is one of the album's "From the Vault" tracks that were intended for but excluded from her fourth studio album, 1989 (2014).
+Written and produced by Swift and Jack Antonoff, "Now That We Don't Talk" is a synth-pop and disco song featuring disco grooves, falsetto vocals, and thrumming synthesizers.
 The lyrics are about contempt for an estranged ex-lover.

 Music critics generally praised the production as catchy and the lyrics as witty.
-"Now That We Don't Talk" peaked at number two on song charts in Australia, Canada, New Zealand, the United Kingdom, and the United States, where it became Swift's record-extending ninth number-two song on the Billboard Hot 100.
-It also peaked at number two on the Billboard Global 200 and received certifications from Australia and the United Kingdom.
+"Now That We Don't Talk" peaked at number two on the Billboard Global 200 chart as well as in those of Australia, Canada, New Zealand, the United Kingdom, and the United States, where the track became Swift's record-extending ninth number-two song on the Billboard Hot 100.
+It received certifications from Australia, Brazil, New Zealand, and the UK.
 Swift performed "Now That We Don't Talk" two times on her Eras Tour (2023–2024).